Jingyi-Lu/PersonalValues/README.md

 Details in [Statement of Work - 9 roles and responsibilities](https://docs.google.com/document/d/1ooCDWrFfx0ZvHPXHtY1BuWsE3_zYZ7ML1lkHwDKBcCk/edit?usp=sharing)

+## Project Management

+#### Approach

+Agile project management approach would be used for the project.
+To be more specific, requirements are analysed using user story techniques, the timeline is divided into sprints for development process, etc.

+#### Communication

+We are using Slack for team communication and we contact our client via email or phone.

+#### Tracibility

+We are using [Zenhub](https://github.com/Jingyi-Lu/PersonalValues#workspaces/personalvalues-5c847a088c3c284b9ea195c2/reports/burndown?milestoneId=4126219) for tracking the progress for technical issues.

+And we are using [Trello](https://trello.com/b/jWCw4csg/online-personal-value) for tracking the progress for non-technical issues.

+#### Documentation

+Documentation is collected on the [Google Drive](https://drive.google.com/drive/folders/1JXmdufWA4A6IveU9PfW6OlN-o3qMd_8U), including decision making, risk analysis, meeting minutes, reflections, etc.

 ## Tools

+Here are the technical tools that are/will be used for the project

 <img height=40px width=60px src="/imgs/tomcat.jpg"> Tomcat

 <img height=60px width=60px src="/imgs/spring.png"> Spring